ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js State Management Patterns With React Server Components (Ep 4) - <a href="https://medium.com/@imranfarooq0306/next-js-state-management-patterns-with-react-server-components-ep-4-c06c073ed517" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Components with revalidatePath: A New Era to Replace State Management in Next.js - <a href="https://medium.com/@qaffaf/server-components-with-revalidatepath-a-new-era-to-replace-state-management-in-next-js-7c13a874ba8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Asem Qaffaf`**

-<blockquote>Welcome to Episode 4!
-In this session, we’ll dive into the concept of *state*.
-What exactly is state?
-Why does it matter?
-And what are some…</blockquote>
+<blockquote>In web development, managing state can be complex.
+Traditional libraries like Redux and Zustand have been used to keep different parts of…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>